katherine-kania/data-set-visualization/README.md

 ___

 ### Approach
-I decided to use a Reach app build and React-Leaflet to display the 2d data of the sidewalks.
+Using a React app build and React-Leaflet to display in 2d of nyc sidewalks and the .

 ### Challenges